ludbek/obvious-api/README.md

 ```
 GET [/namespace]/<resource>/<action>[?query-params]
 ```
-If there are any unknown query parameters or they are not sorted, the API should return 400.
+If there are any unknown query parameters or the known query parameters are not sorted in ascending order, the API should return 400.

 ### Mutation
 ```